The Driving Forces Behind The Shift to Hybrid Work Models

 - Administrative Burden:

-Desk booking relies heavily on technology, such as reservation software.
-Technical glitches or system downtime can disrupt the desk booking process and impact employee productivity and satisfaction. - Resistance to Change:
+can disrupt the process and affect employee productivity and satisfaction. - Resistance to Change:

-Pros of Hot desking:
+Pros of Hot Desking:

 - Flexibility:

-Hot desking offers employees the flexibility to choose their workspace based on their needs for the day.
-Whether they require a quiet area for focused work or a collaborative space for team meetings, this hybrid work model empowers employees to select the environment that best suits their tasks and preferences. - A more dynamic work environment:
+A first-come, first-served model gives employees the freedom to choose a workspace based on their needs for the day.
+Whether they need a quiet area for focused work or a collaborative space for team meetings, they can select the environment that best suits their tasks.

-Cons of Hot desking:
+Cons of Hot Desking:

 - Potential for Overcrowding: